 - It was asked in 1990 that "The Rig Vedic Aryans had the knowledge of the sea is confirmed by.....", and one another question was: "What is Hota?".
 The same pattern is followed by 1995.

 - In 1996, the questions were: "A question about the Rig Vedic god Indra".
-During the period of the sutras, the Brahmanas were allowed to marry....., Sudas belong to the tribes of ....., The vedangas consist of, “A bard am I, my father is a leech, and my mother grinds corn”, this passage occurs in the... etc.
+During the period of the sutras, the Brahmanas were allowed to marry....., Sudas belong to the tribes of ....., The Vedangas consist of, “A bard is I, my father is a leech, and my mother grinds corn”, this passage occurs in the... etc.

-- In 1997 — In early Vedic period there were no regular land tax, The evidence of four varnas comes first from ....., In the Boghazkoi inscription the Aryan gods were ....., Which of the following were Vedic sabhas?
+- In 1997 — In the early Vedic period there was no regular land tax, The evidence of four varnas comes first from ....., In the Boghazkoi inscription the Aryan gods were ....., Which of the following were Vedic Sabhas?

 - From 1998-2010, the same pattern followed.